guillermoroblesjr/apple-push-notification-service-script/README.md

 First, clone this repo and navigate to it.

-Simply update the `config.json` with your configurations like the path the your `certificate.pem`, path to your private key file (`aps_development.cer`), the name of your app and the device token of the device you would like to push the notification to.
+Simply update the `config.json` with your configurations like the path to your `certificate.pem`, path to your private key file (`aps_development.cer`), the name of your app and the device token of the device you would like to push the notification to.
 Next update the `payload.json` file with the push notification that you will send to Apple's servers.

 Before sending a push notification you'll want to verify to see that your certificates are valid.
 A script is included to easily test this out:
 ```bash